AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/push-to-origin.md

 - The first box should say `origin`, telling GitKraken to push your changes to a branch to your remote fork of `OpenScPCA-analysis`.
 - The second box tells GitKraken what to name the remote copy of the branch.
-    - This field will be autopulated with the same name used for the local branch.
+    - This field will be automatically populated with the same name used for the local branch.
     - It is recommended to keep this and use the same branch name for the local and remote branch.
 - Press `Submit` to confirm your choices and push to origin.